Hadassah Academic College: History

-According to Israel's Council of Higher Education, in the 2020-2021 academic year the College had a student population of over 4,000.
+According to Israel's Council of Higher Education, in the 2020–2021 academic year the college had a student population of over 4,000.

-Mission

-The College's mission statement reads:Hadassah Academic College aspires to excellence in higher education and to provide students with the knowledge and skills needed to prepare for successful careers.
-HAC strives to promote meaningful academic achievement, along with the relevant hands-on training, to enhance employment opportunities for a diverse and inclusive body of students from all sectors of Israeli society.

 Structure

 Studies take place in one of HAC's two schools, the Interdisciplinary School for Science, Health, and Society which prepares students for Israel's healthcare and science-based sectors; and the Interdisciplinary School for Society and Community which trains students for positions in the business and public sectors.
 The Azrieli Center for Diversity and Inclusion in Higher Education and Employment, established with support from the Azrieli Foundation and the Russell Berrie Foundation, supports underserved populations to ensure their integration into the world of higher education, and prepare them for successful entry into the workforce.
 The Blender, an innovation and entrepreneurship center, was launched in 2021 in collaboration with the Jerusalem Development Authority.